Mass Effect - Rebirth

 Seeing the potential of the vorcha’s individual adaptability, krogan Blood Pack mercenaries often sweep pockets of vorcha, gathering them up and literally beating them into soldiers.
 Vorcha “trained” by this ordeal are stronger, faster, smarter, and more resilient than other members of the race.
 Gaining even a few vorcha gives a mercenary band a formidable advantage; each additional vorcha magnifies the gang’s combat ferocity exponentially.

 The Blood Pack on Omega was, until recently, led by a krogan battlemaster named Garm, who briefly conspired with the Blue Suns and Eclipse to dethrone Aria T’Loak.
 The Blood Pack put out a hit on her krogan adviser, Patriarch, as a means of hurting her, but the hit failed.
 Garm himself was killed engaging the Turian vigilante Archangel.
 The conquest of Omega by Cerberus a year later has effectively diminished the Blood Pack’s presence on the station.

-The Blood Pack continues to be a significant force throughout the Omega Nebula, however, and has begun utilizing the fast breeding cycle of their Vorcha with the aim toward eventual military domination.
+Through favors and guile, an exiled Aria arranged for the bulk of Blood Pack forces to throw their might into opposing the Reapers.
+As a result, the organization left in the Omega nebula was negligible when the relays went down.
+Thanks to the fast breeding cycle of their Vorcha, however, the Blood Pack harbors an aim toward eventual military domination.
 If the rest of the galaxy remains cut off, it may well be that the Blood Pack will rule the nebula sometime in the next century.